joelparkerhenderson/system-quality-attributes/doc/compatibility/index.md

 Compatibility also helps to ensure that the system can evolve and adapt to new technologies, trends, and standards.
 It is a crucial factor that impacts the system's reliability, performance, and usability.

-In summary, compatibility is an essential system quality attribute, non-functional requirement, and cross-functional constraint that enables the system to work cohesively with other systems and technologies.
-It ensures that the system is interoperable, adaptable, and functional.

 </span>

 **Define compatible:** <span data-chatgpt-prompt="define compatible (computers and software)">Compatible refers to the ability of computers and software to work together without any technical issues or conflicts.
 It means that they are designed to interact seamlessly and can exchange information without any errors or problems.
 This is important for system performance and efficiency, as well as for the user experience.
 Incompatible systems may cause crashes, errors, or data loss, making it difficult or impossible to accomplish the intended tasks.</span>